 Property developers often incorporate fire safety as a part of larger Building safety procedures.
 Fire Prevention Officers inspect buildings for code violations and visit schools to educate children about fire safety.
 Chief Fire Prevention Officers usually train newcomers to the Fire Prevention Division and may also conduct inspections or make presentations.

 Elements of a Fire Safety Policy

 Fire safety policies apply to a building’s construction and its operational life.
-Government agencies enact building codes to ensure such features as adequate fire exits, signage, and construction details such as fire stops and fire rated doors, windows, and walls.
-Fire safety is also incorporated into electrical codes to help prevent overheating of wiring or equipment, as well as fires caused by electrical faults.
+Government agencies enact building codes to ensure such features as adequate fire exits, signage, and construction details such as fire stops and fire-rated doors, windows, and walls.
+Fire safety is also incorporated into electrical codes to help prevent overheating of wiring or equipment and fires caused by electrical faults.

 Fire codes regulate requirements such as the maximum occupancy for buildings like theatres or restaurants, for example.
 In addition to portable extinguishers, fire codes may require permanent fire detection and suppression equipment such as sprinklers and alarms.

 Local authorities charged with fire safety may conduct regular inspections.
 They may check for usable fire exits and proper exit boards, the correct type of working fire extinguishers at accessible places, and safe storage and handling of flammable materials.
 Depending on local regulations, a fire inspection may result in a notice of required action.
 It may also result in closing off a building until its occupants comply with fire code requirements.